 Asian Children’s Writers & Illustrators Conference (ACWIC)

-The Asian Children’s Writers and Illustrators Conference (ACWIC) is an event that celebrates children’s books, provides access to children’s literature with Asian content and promotes the writing and publication of Asian children’s books.
-This conference actively promotes and fosters the exchange of ideas on the global market.
+The Asian Children’s Writers and Illustrators Conference (ACWIC) was an event that celebrates children’s books, provides access to children’s literature with Asian content and promotes the writing and publication of Asian children’s books.
+This conference actively promoted and fostered the exchange of ideas on the global market.
 ACWIC presented great networking opportunities for established players and budding newcomers alike.

 ACWIC is now known as Asian Festival of Children’s Content.

 - ACWIC 2008 (5 – 7 June 2008) (PDF)